1. Chose a topic you are passionate about. Some ideas include:

 - Generic drugs

-2. Before you write a letter to the editor, it is important to be well informed of the topic you wish to discuss.
-Read your paper or watch the news each day to stay on top of current events.
+2. Before you write a letter to the editor, it is important to be well informed on the topic you wish to discuss.
+Read your paper or watch the news each day to stay informed about current events.
 Click here for resources on MS related topics.

-3. Sign up for MS Action Alerts so that you are aware of what legislation is pending on a federal level.
-Being able to tie your topic to a current event increases the chances of it being published.
+3. Sign up for MS Action Alerts so you are aware of what legislation is pending on a federal level.
+Being able to tie your topics to a current event increases the chances of your letter being published.

 Tips for a Successful Letter to the Editor

 3. Be brief.
-Letters should be no longer than 4 paragraphs of about 3 sentences each.
+Letter should be no longer than 4 paragraphs of about 3 sentences each.

 4. Write with passion, but be sure to back up your statements with facts.

-5. Constructive criticisms of elected officials, community leaders and others are fine, but do not make personal attacks - comments such as these will not be published.
+5. Constructive criticisms of elected officials, community leaders and others are fine, but avoid personal attacks - comments such as these will not be published.

 6. Be proud of your views on a topic.
 Be sure to include your name, address and phone number with your letter.
 Anonymous letters are rarely printed.

-7. Follow the papers guidelines.
+7. Follow the guidelines of the paper.
 Most papers list length restrictions or other requirements on the editorial page.
-Following the guidelines increases the chances that your letter will be published.
+Following the guidelines increases the chances that your paper will be published.